-In March, my S/O Mike gifted me 6 succulents that got my wannabe-plant-guru self going psycho for a DIY succulent arrangement.
+In March, my S/O Mike gifted me not one succulent, but SIX succulents.
+With my new plant babies, I got my wannabe-plant-guru self going psycho for a DIY succulent arrangement.
 In fact, I was too excited that it backfired – I did the newbie mistake of arranging it in a plant pot with no drainage hole.
 Biggest no-no for succulents, yet I still did it and now some of them look a little janky.

 FEAR NOT, I took them out of that arrangement before they all wittled away in misery.

 With that mistake, I ordered a new plant pot with a drainage hole from Amazon and properly made my first succulent arrangement.